 If your credit score has improved since you got your mortgage, however, then you should definitely look to refinance.
 Rates are currently low, and your credit score will complement them.
 That means there's the potential to save on your monthly payments and overall final mortgage tally.

-You can read our what is debt-to-income ratio guide to get more of a handle on what this is, but essentially you debt-to-income (DTI for short) ratio is your monthly income divided by your monthly debt payments (including the mortgage).
-Most mortgage lenders state they prefer that borrowers have a DTI of 43 percent or lower, but that’s not always the case.
+Your debt-to-income (DTI for short) ratio is your monthly income divided by your monthly debt payments (including the mortgage).
+As to what debt-to-income ratio is good, most mortgage lenders state they prefer that borrowers have a DTI of 43 percent or lower, but that’s not always the case.